TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-04-attack-of-the-zip.md

 Reading, writing, and linking files depends on permissions.
 Setting appropriate permissions for the process and limiting the scope of an application can go a long way in preventing attackers from snooping your secrets.

 {% alert "success" %}
 1. Avoid running the application as `root`.
 Instead, run it with a minimum privilege user.
-(Minimum meaning: enough permissions to get the job done, and only enabling risky permissions when needed.)^[In Docker, we can configure permissions with `chown` and [`USER`](https://docs.docker.com/engine/reference/builder/#user).
+(Minimum meaning: enough permissions to get the job done, and only enabling higher permissions when needed.)^[In Docker, we can configure permissions with `chown` and [`USER`](https://docs.docker.com/engine/reference/builder/#user).
 (I intentionally left these out in the demo.)]

 2. Lock down sensitive files, only allowing access to privileged users.
 For example, most server applications don't require write privileges to credential/config files.
 {% endalert %}